Social class in Sri Lanka: Upper middle class

 The upper middle class in Sri Lanka consists of educated professionals.
 Traditional jobs include lawyers, university lecturers, doctors, engineers, senior military officers, senior civil servants, managers, and businessmen who generally come from educated backgrounds, having been educated at public or private schools and local or foreign universities.
-Manage own business that have high income.
-They typically send their children (depending on family income, traditions, residence) to national, private or international schools to be educated in English or in their local languages.
+They manage their own business that has a high income.
+They typically send their children (depending on family income, traditions, and residence) to national, private or international schools to be educated in English or in their local languages.
 For university education, they may be sent to overseas universities or local private higher education institutions (depending on family income).

 Middle class

-The middle classes include government workers such as teachers, government department workers and manage small business such as retails business and service provided.
+The middle classes include government workers such as teachers, and government department workers and manage small businesses such as retail businesses and service providers.
 Some can afford to put their children into private national schools but refrain from the more expensive private international schools.
 The Sri Lankan national universities are mainly for the Middle classes.
-The middle class university students do travel abroad on university scholarships.
+The middle-class university students do travel abroad on university scholarships.

 Lower middle class

 The lower middle class in Sri Lanka consists of people in blue-collar jobs living in less prosperous suburbs.
 This class constitutes the largest of Sri Lanka's social groups.
-Typically they have not have had a university education, and send their children to national or provincial schools to be educated in their local languages (depending on family residence or scholarships).
+Typically they have not had a university education, and send their children to national or provincial schools to be educated in their local languages (depending on family residence or scholarships).
 For university education, if selected they may be sent to local state universities, if not local private higher education institutions.